thundergolfer/uni/README.md

 This system acts a pre-processor, taking Markdown documentation files as input, converting special references to code targets into
 'materialised' code blocks and returning Markdown files as output.

-During pre-processing, the system can also run tests and other checks on referenced code.
+During pre-processing, the Bazel build system can also run tests and other checks on referenced code, as referenced code just a target in the build graph.

 To provide this functionality, **`technical-documentation-system`** exposes the `technical_documents` Bazel rule: